MefhigosetH/pinguino-nsi-installer/README.md

 ### Requirements

 * A fast Internet conection.
+* 100Mb free space on disk for the downloaded files.
-* 250Mb free space on disk for all the downloaded/installed software.
+* 500Mb free space on disk for all the installed software.
 * This installer should work on any Windows XP, Vista, 7 and 8 machine.
 * Actually, only x86 platform supported.
 64-bit OS NOT supported.